 3. Who is eligible to receive Prolia treatment?

 Prolia is suitable for postmenopausal women with osteoporosis, men with osteoporosis, individuals with glucocorticoid-induced osteoporosis, and those undergoing certain cancer treatments.
-It’s important for patients to discuss their health history with a healthcare provider to ensure they meet the criteria for this treatment.
+It’s important for patients to discuss their health history with a healthcare provider to ensure they meet the criteria before they receive Prolia treatment.

 References